Dude, Where's My Car?: Plot

 The boys are warned that once the five lights on the device stop flashing, the universe will be destroyed.
 Jesse and Chester must determine which group of aliens is there to protect the universe and which is there to destroy it.
 Both claim to be the protectors of the universe, stating that they were with Jesse and Chester the previous night, which Jesse and Chester still cannot remember.
 The two correctly choose the Norwegian men after they successfully answer their question about the previous night by stating they got a hole-in-one at the 18th hole at the arcade's miniature golf park and won a lifetime supply of pudding.
-At the last second, they deactivate the Transfunctioner, saving the universe.
+They deactivate the Transfunctioner, saving the universe.

 Enraged, the five alien women merge into a beautiful 50-foot giantess clad in a purple bra and matching miniskirt.
 She swallows Tommy whole in front of Christie (who reacts with indifference), and gives chase to Jesse and Chester.
 The cultists tell them to activate the Photon Accelerator Annihilation Beam on the Transfunctioner.
 However, the button that activates it is too far in to reach.
 Chester suddenly remembers a nature show from earlier in the day, with chimpanzees using sticks to gather food through small holes, and applies the same logic with a straw to push the recessed button, destroying the alien.
 Tommy survives, but Christie breaks up with him in favor of Nelson.

 The protectors thank Jesse, Chester, and the twins for saving the world, and erase their memories of the adventure.
 The protectors park the duo's car, a Renault Le Car, behind a mail truck for them to find the following morning.
-Jesse and Chester salvage their relationships with the twins and discover that the special treat from the girls turns out to be matching berets with their names, Jesse's and Chester's, embroidered in the front.
+Jesse and Chester salvage their relationships with the twins and discover that the special treat from the girls is matching berets with Jesse's and Chester's names embroidered in the front.
 The protectors leave a gift for their girlfriends, and for them by extension: breast enhancement necklaces.
 Jesse, Chester, and the twins go out for Chinese food in Jesse's car while arguing about what their tattoos say.